jakemassobrio/Skip-Validator-Dashboard/README.md

 ## Mindset

 <br/><br/>
 The main thing I try to follow is to conserve to power and flexibility of vanilla languages, while empowering each languange with modularization.
 I figured that this would give us best of both worlds.
 After all, everything is written in vanilla code, so all problems should be solvable from there.
 With this in mind I try to avoid one-off packages unless they provide us with a solution to a specific problem of a high complexity such as react-table.
-The menu link urls were sourced from other skip pages I found availalbe online so they are rough estimations on what they should be.
+The menu link urls were sourced from other skip pages I found available online so they are rough estimations on what they should be.
+If I had more time, my next steps would be:

-`1.
-Make it work`
-`2.
-Make it right`
-`3.
-Make it fast`
-`4.
-Make it scalable`
+- Polish up table component, integrate percentage based table widths so the table doesn't change shape when different data is available.
+- Define media querys with the `Box` component
+- Write a few more tests
+- Write unit tests for library components
+- Create Icon search in storybook Icon Docs.

 <br/><br/><br/>